 Islesford Pottery

 I live and work on Little Cranberry Island (also called Islesford), Maine during the months of June, July and August.
 Since 1989, I have been making and selling my pots and several other potters’ work from a little shop on the Islesford Dock.
 Islesford is located off Mt Desert Island.
 Take the ferry from Northeast Harbor (Beal and Bunker Mailboat) or Southwest Harbor (Cranberry Cove Ferry).
-There are also water taxis available by appointment- Cadillac Taxi, 207-460-4939 or The Delight, 207-244-5724.
+There is also a water taxi available by appointment- Cadillac Taxi, 207-460-4939

 Artists